vman241308/face_detection_javascript/README.md

 <br />

-> So for example, there is a model already defined in the package to recognize the superhero Flash.
+> As an example, there is a model already defined in the package to recognize the superhero Flash.
 If you navigate to the `facedetect` > `recognition` folder, you will find a `Flash` folder containing 6 different PNGs of the Flash numbered 1 to 6.

 <br />